-We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC; of which black carbon is a constituent), ozone (O3), and fine particles (PM2.5) at residential addresses of study participants from validated spatio-temporal models with full space and time coverage over our study period, described in detail elsewhere.46,47 We used the O3 concentrations for sensitivity analyses.
+We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), ozone (O3), and fine particles (PM2.5) at residential addresses of study participants from the validated spatio-temporal air pollution modelling system (DEHM-UBM-AirGIS) with full space and time coverage over our study period, described in detail elsewhere.46,47 We used the O3 concentrations for sensitivity analyses.
 These predicted pollutant concentrations have been extensively used in previous air pollution epidemiologic studies in Denmark.17,48–50 The models have good predictive accuracy, with average monthly correlations between measured and modelled results of 0.84 for NOx,46 0.8 for CO,46 XX for O3,46 XX for EC,47 and 0.91 for annual concentrations of PM2.5.51 Based on the residential history of each case or control, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after symptoms onset.52 A small number of people in the Danish Civil Registration System lack a complete address history (typically 1.7% from a lack of house number).
 To ensure we were including participants with adequately complete exposure records, we set the following criteria for including cases and controls across the length of exposure averages: (i) 1-year averages: 9 out of 12 months with complete exposure records, and at least one measurement in each season; (ii) 5-year averages (main exposure): at least 30 out of 60 months with complete exposure records; and (iii) 10-year averages: at least 60 out of 120 months with complete exposure records.

 Covariate data

 We included a set of covariates to account for potential confounding bias.
-We used the five-category individual-level socioeconomic status (SES) definitions developed by the Danish Institute of Social Sciences, based on job titles, which have been previously shown as having an association with ALS diagnosis in Denmark,53 and income tax forms.
+We used a five-category individual-level socioeconomic status (SES) definitions developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which we have been previously shown as having an association with ALS diagnosis in Denmark,53.
 Group 1 (highest status) includes corporate managers and academics; group 2 includes proprietors, managers of small businesses and teachers; group 3 includes technicians and nurses; group 4 includes skilled workers; and group 5 includes unskilled workers.
-We additionally included a group for unemployed participants (group 9).
+We additionally included a group for participants with unknown or unspecific job title (group 9).
 If a participant were married and information were available, we used the higher of the couple’s individual SES ranks.
 We also used information on civil status (never married, married, divorced and widowed), place of residence (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland) and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other potential family-specific, location-specific, and early-life confounders.
 As part of a sensitivity analysis, we also included parish-level SES, measured by percentage of residents with greater than high-school education, in the model.
-In Denmark, parishes are small administrative units with an average population of ~2,500 residents.
+In Denmark, parishes are small administrative units with an average population of ~2,500 residents (ranging from <200 to >10.000 residents).

 Statistical analysis